K-Phoen/grafana-cloud-logging-data-source-plugin/README.md

 # Google Cloud Logging Data Source

+⚠️ Disclaimer ⚠️

+This fork improves on the original data source in several ways:

+* it supports authenticating using the environments default credentials (useful when running in GCE or GKE, with Workload Identity)
+* it returns log entries in a way consistent with Cloud Logging
+* it supports variables in queries (see GoogleCloudPlatform/cloud-logging-data-source-plugin#18)
+* it can add/remove filters in the Explore page
+* it fixes a few small issues

+This repository is NOT meant to be used in production environment.
+Ideally, I would like to contribute these changes back to the upstream plugin.

 ## Overview
 The Google Cloud Logging Data Source is a backend data source plugin for Grafana, which allows users to query and visualize their Google Cloud logs in Grafana.